 When beginning the process of adopting a baby, you must be prepared for periods of waiting between the different stages of the process.
-Wait times vary greatly from adoption to adoption, but usually the longest is that spent waiting for a birthmother to choose you.
+Wait times vary greatly from adoption to adoption, but usually the longest is that spent waiting for an expectant mother to choose you.

 Having been there before, we understand this wait can be difficult.
 A great way to get through it is to keep yourself busy.
 Here are some ideas for staying occupied while you’re waiting to adopt a baby.